 Context

-The impact of the NICU environment and toxic stress on the fragile developing brain of the premature infant can have important neurobehavioral long-term issues if they are not addressed.
-Developmental neuroprotective trauma-informed care is an individualized and family-centered care philosophy that promotes the optimal neurological development of premature infants at the NICU.
-This neuroprotective care is supported by national (Leading practice from Accreditation Canada) and international recommendations (Institutional implementation of developmental neuroprotective care in the NICU from the CANN, CAPWH, NANN & COINN).
+The impact of the NICU environment and toxic stress on the fragile developing brain of the premature infant can have important neurobehavioral long-term consequences if they are not addressed.
+Developmental neuroprotective trauma-informed care is an individualized and family-centered care philosophy that promotes the optimal neurological development of premature infants in the NICU.
+This neuroprotective trauma-informed care is supported by national (Leading practice from Accreditation Canada) and international recommendations (Institutional implementation of developmental neuroprotective care in the NICU from the CANN, CAPWH, NANN & COINN).

 Description & objective

-The goal of this educational training is to improve your theoretical knowledge and your clinical abilities in order to maximize the physical, cognitive and behavioural potential of sick term newborns or premature infants by decreasing their toxic stress and integrating parents in their care.
+The goal of this educational training is to improve your theoretical knowledge and your clinical competencies in order to maximize the physical, cognitive and behavioural potential of sick term newborns or premature infants by decreasing their toxic stress and integrating parents in their care.

 Specific learning objectives